johnsonjh/duma/README.md

   free memory, set `DUMA_PROTECT_FREE` shell environment to `-1`.
 This is the default and will cause **DUMA** not to re-allocate any memory.

-  For programs with many allocations and deallocations this may lead to the consumption of the full address space and thus to the failure of `malloc()`.
+  For programs with many allocations and de-allocations this may lead to the consumption of the full address space and thus to the failure of `malloc()`.
-  It is important to discriminate between _address space_ and _pyhsical memory_;
+  It is important to discriminate between _address space_ and _physical memory_;
   **DUMA** does free the _physical memory_; but the _address space_ is not
   freed.
 Thus, the _address space_ may be exhausted despite available _physical memory_.
 This is especially important on 32-bit systems.
 To avoid such